zjwzcx/starter-academic/content/project/Data-driven Modeling/Data-driven Modeling.md

 ---
-title: Soft-sensoring on the Flow and Online Fault Monitoring for Slurry Pump
+title: Soft-sensing Modeling on the Flow and Online Fault Monitoring for Slurry Pump

 summary: Python (numpy, pandas, Pytorch, etc.)